 Scott and I posing outside on our way to the reception.
 Still getting use to Scott having the same hemline as me, but he looks handsome!

-The reception area was decorated rustic chic with intricate details all over.
+The reception area was decorated rustic chic with intricate details provided by the wonderful bride.
 As you can see above the cake, there were about 500 individual mason jars lining the entire venue.
 The table names were different Italian places that the couple had visited and loved.
 Our table was Panzano.
 Yes, there I am as Ashley Finlay.
 First time seeing my new name printed somewhere.
-Not my legal name yet, but as far as the weddings this year, Scott has replied as Mr. and Mrs. Finlay in attendance 🙂
+Not my legal name yet, but as far as the weddings this year, Scott has replied as Mr. and Mrs. Finlay in attendance!

 The meal was served family style and the server asked who would like to carve the lamb!
 We laughed and suggested one of the boys, thinking how funny our waiter was.
 That was until the lamb arrived!

 It was delicious though!

 The rest of the evening was filled with lots of wonderful wine, an English country band (that played American country music, although a majority of the time I had no idea what they were singing!) and lots of dancing, complete with a ballroom style, choregraphed dance by the bride and groom.
 Not something you see everyday and something the groom may never live down from his boys. 😉